uktrade/iigb-beta-content/content/beta/industries/life-sciences/sub-sectors/medical-technology/sections/market-conditions/en_US.md

 The UK medical technology sector is a thriving ecosystem of researchers, scientists, engineers, designers and NHS clinicians working in an established industrial base.
 Together they drive the path of a novel technology from innovation, through the process of design and manufacture, and ultimately to the patient.

-There are nearly 3,700 companies in the UK’s medical technology sector, generating a turnover of 21 billion GBP.
-98% are small to medium-sized enterprises.
+There are nearly 3,700 companies in the UK’s medical technology sector, 98% of them are small to medium-sized enterprises.
+The sector generates a turnover of 21 billion GBP.
 They produce a vast range of medical devices and diagnostic technologies.

 There is a significant focus on single use technology, orthopaedic devices and in vitro diagnostics.
 The service and supply chain for medical technologies provides essential support including design, manufacturing and regulatory expertise.